tfukui95/tor-experiment/Website Fingerprinting.md

 are marked as negative.
 Keeping track of the order in which the packets arrived is important as well.

+__Filtering ACK Packets__- Acknowledgement packets are sent back and forth almost constantly, and do not provide any useful information to the attacker.
+Therefore we first filter out packets of these size.

-__Size Markers__- These are markers to be be placed whenever the direction of traffic changes from ingoing to outgoing and vice-versa.
+__Size Markers__- These are markers to be placed whenever the direction of traffic changes from ingoing to outgoing and vice-versa.
 These markers must work in conjunction with filtering out the ACK packets.
+These markers note how much bytes went a certain direction before going the other.

+__HTML Markers__- Whenever a request for a webpage is made, the initial process is to request for the HTML document.
+Being that every site has an HTML document of a different size, we can use this information to make the packet trace more unique.
+We place an HTML marker after the HTML document is fully received.

-__Total Transmitted Bytes__- This involves adding up separately the total number of bytes sent and received.
+__Total Transmitted Bytes__- This involves adding up separately the total number of bytes sent and received at the end of the packet trace.

+__Number Markers__- These markers are similar to size markers, but instead mark how many packets came a certain direction before switching to the other direction.

+__Occurring Packet Sizes__- This marker keeps track of the number of unique packet sizes there were in the packet trace, and appended at the end of trace.

 __Percentage of Incoming Packets__- This step involves finding the percentage of packets that were incoming compared to outgoing.